Like so much in life, it’s all about timing

 Mutuality requires that the debts be held by the same parties, in the same capacity, and that the off-setting debts both be prepetition or post petition.
 Meyer.
 Med.
 Physicians, 385 F.3d 1039.

 Destroy the mutuality in the taxpayer/tax collector equation, and set off is not available.

 File bankruptcy mid year

-Suppose your client expects a refund for 2017 tax year, were it not for some old, dischargeable taxes.
+Suppose your client expects a refund for the current tax year, were it not for some old, dischargeable taxes.

 In a case filed before the end of this tax year, the right to a refund becomes a post petition debt.
 The tax or the refund isn’t owed til the tax year closes.

 Bingo: there is no mutuality.
 The client owes a prepetition tax debt; come January, the IRS owes the client a post petition refund.

 So, we have just demonstrated once again that the answer to the question about when to file is “it depends.”

 Image courtesy of Flickr and Knterox